Th3Jow/nft-platform/README.md

 The project is a NFT Minter and NFT Explorer using Goerli Testnet and [Metamask Wallet](https://metamask.io/).
 Some tools used for this Web3 dApp was:

 - Typescript + NextJS
-- Material UI
+- Material UI (Google's Material Design for React)
-- Pinata
+- Pinata (Upload files to IPFS)
-- Moralis
+- Moralis (Web3 APIs)
-- Alchemy
+- Alchemy (Web3 APIs)
-- Wagmi
+- Wagmi (React Hooks for Ethereum)

+## Smart Contract

+The smart contract is located at [nftMinter.sol](contracts/nftMinter.sol) file.

+The contract has the function of mint NFTs using [OpenZeppelin](https://www.openzeppelin.com/) ERC721URIStorage and Counter.

 ## Getting Started